 PhD Students (f/m/d)

-An interesting and challenging task in a research center that works on the future topics of health research
+An exciting and challenging position in a research center that works on state-of-the-art health research topics

-Employment, payment and social benefits are consistent with other research institutes.
+Employment, payment, and social benefits consistent with those at other research institutions

 You will obtain special skills and knowledge for your scientific qualification at DZNE.
 The DZNE is an equal opportunity employer.
-It is committed to employing disabled individuals and especially encourages them to apply.
-Our group is a member of the Dresden International PhD Program (DIPP) and Dresden International Graduate School of Biomedical and Bioengineering (DIGS-BB).
+It especially welcomes and encourages disabled individuals to apply.